 Calculate another triangle

-2. From cathetus a and hypotenuse c we calculate cathetus b - Pythagorean theorem:
+2. From the cathetus a and hypotenuse c, we calculate cathetus b - Pythagorean theorem:

 3. The triangle perimeter is the sum of the lengths of its three sides

 4. Semiperimeter of the triangleThe semiperimeter of the triangle is half its perimeter.
-The semiperimeter frequently appears in formulas for triangles that it is given a separate name.
+The semiperimeter frequently appears in formulas for triangles to be given a separate name.
 By the triangle inequality, the longest side length of a triangle is less than the semiperimeter.